devopsdays/devopsdays-web/content/events/2016-dallas/sponsor.md

 Why Sponsor Us?

-The DevOps Days event mandate is to bring the highest­quality speakers, experts and the curious together.
+The DevOpsDays event mandate is to bring the highest­ quality speakers, experts and the curious together.
-By sponsoring DevOps Days, you will be exposing your company’s brand and services to Dallas’s top talent in this rapidly growing space.
+By sponsoring DevOpsDays, you will be exposing your company’s brand and services to Dallas’s top talent in this rapidly growing space.
 (And feel great about it, too!)<br><br>
 We greatly value sponsors for this open event.
 If you are interested in sponsoring please reach out to us at: {{< email_organizers >}}.